corno93/mm-django/README.md

 Atm the only info displayed will be a calendar that shows a user's spending on a daily, weekly, monthly view.

 Hopefully an intelligent search bar can be added later.

 ## Tech:
-- python3.9
+- python 3.9
-- django
+- django 3.1.4
 - django rest framework
 - docker
 - travis ci
 - postgres
 - celery
 - rabbit qm